pennhanlee/tp/docs/DeveloperGuide.md

 This feature is facilitated mainly by `ModelManager`, `SortCommandParser` and `SortCommand`.

 `ModelManager#sortFilteredBookList()` takes in a single parameter, a `comparator`, and applies the `comparator` on all elements of the internal observable book list.
-Book's are sorted according to the input comparator in descending order.
+Book's are sorted according to the input comparator in ascending order.

 `ModelManager#setSortingPreference()` takes in a single parameter, a `newSortingPreference`, and updates the sorting preference in the `preferences.json` file.
 Thereafter, the specified sorting mechanism will apply to the user until the user decides to change